aileftech/snap-admin/README.md

  * Core: @Entity, @Table, @Column, @Lob, @Id
  * Relationships: @OneToMany, @ManyToOne, @ManyToMany, @OneToOne

 The behaviour you specify with these annotations should be applied automatically by Spring Boot Database Admin as well.
 Keep in mind that using non-supported annotations will not necessarily result in an error, as they are simply ignored.
-Depending on what the annotation actually is, this could be just fine or result in an error if it interferes with something that Spring Boot Database Admin relies on.
+Depending on what the annotation actually does, this could be just fine or result in an error if it interferes with something that Spring Boot Database Admin relies on.

-The code is still in a very early stage and it might not be robust if you use not-yet-supported JPA annotations.
-If find something broken with your configuration, please report it as an issue and I will try to take a look at it.
+The code is still in a very early stage and it might not be robust if you use not-yet-supported JPA annotations and/or other custom configurations (e.g., custom naming strategy).
+If you find a bug with your settings, please report it as an issue and I will try to take a look at it.

 ## Installation